 - What Can I Include In My Horse Riding Injury Claim

-- No Win No Fee Horse Riding Accident Claims
+- No Win No Fee Solicitors For Horse Riding Injuries

-If you have suffered from injuries associated with horse riding which were the result of someone else’s actions or negligence, you could be entitled to make a personal injury claim for the effects of your accident.
+If you have suffered from injuries associated with horse riding, which were the result of someone else’s actions or negligence, you could be entitled to make a personal injury claim.
 In the sections below, we take you through the process of making a personal injury claim after a horse riding accident.

-Under the 1971 Animals Act, people are eligible to make a personal injury claim for injuries which arise from horse riding accidents.
-In order to successfully make a compensation claim you will need to clearly show who was responsible for your accident, or the circumstances which led to it happening.
-Claims for equestrian injuries may be brought against the person responsible for the horse (this could be the keeper or owner of the horse) or it could be the person, or persons, who organised the event at which the horse riding activity.
-Making a horse riding accident compensation claim could potentially be complex.
-As such, it is helpful to use a personal injury solicitor when making your complaint.
-The person or business you are making a claim against may dispute the claim and could insist that you had known of the risk before participating in the activity.
+Under the 1971 Animals Act, people can make a personal injury claim for injuries that arise from horse riding accidents.
+To successfully make a personal injury compensation claim, you will need to clearly show who was responsible for your accident or the circumstances that led to it happening.
+Claims for horse riding injuries may be brought against the person responsible for the horse (this could be the keeper or owner of the horse), or it could be the person, or persons, who organised the event at which the horse riding activity took place.

-In the rest of the guide below, we will look at some of the most common types of horse riding accidents and injuries, as well as the most common reasons leading to compensation claims.
-We will also look at the best way to make a compensation claim, using a no win, no fee solicitor.
+In the rest of the guide below, we will look at examples of horse riding accidents and injuries and the reasons leading to horse riding accident claims.

-Statistics show that horse riding injuries and accidents in the UK do happen and figures which are available show that 38 horse riders and around 222 horses were killed on the UK’s road network between 2010 and 2017.
+Statistics show that horse riding injuries and accidents in the UK do happen, and figures available show that 38 horse riders and around 222 horses were killed on the UK’s road network between 2010 and 2017.
 In 2014, there were also 100 cases of people being injured by a horse in some way.
 This represented a typical number of accidents and injuries.
-Further horse riding injury statistics for the same year show that one person was killed through other types of horse riding accidents, as well as 23 people who suffered a serious injury.
+Further horse riding injury statistics for the same year show that one person was killed through other types of horse riding accidents, and 23 people suffered a serious injury.
 Further to this, there was one child involved injured whilst horse riding.

-For you to be eligible to make a personal injury claim for a horse riding accident, there are criteria which you or the circumstances surrounding your accident or injury must fulfil.
-These circumstances include:
+To be eligible to make a personal injury claim for a horse riding accident, there are criteria that you or the circumstances surrounding your accident or injury must fulfil.
+So, to successfully make horse riding accident claims, these circumstances must include:

 - Your horse riding injuries must have been caused wholly, or in part, by someone else’s negligence.
 You are not eligible to make a compensation claim if you were wholly responsible for your accident or injuries.

-- You need to be able to clearly demonstrate that this other party was liable/ responsible for your accident to be able to claim successfully.
+- You need to clearly demonstrate that this other party was liable/ responsible for your accident to be able to claim successfully.

 - Your accident needs to have happened in the last three years.
-Whilst there are some circumstances in which you can make a claim outside this time limit, it is the general rule.
+Whilst there are some circumstances which suspend this time limit, it is the general rule.